o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publishing-journals.md

 ## Main takeaways

-Writing submission-ready manuscripts for Copernicus Publishing's journals just got a lot easier.
+Writing submission-ready manuscripts for journals of Copernicus Publications just got a lot easier.
 Everybody who can write manuscripts with a word processor can learn quickly R Markdown and benefit from a preproducible data science workflow.
 Digital notebooks not only improve day-to-day research habits, but are suitable for authoring high-quality scholarly manuscripts and graphics.
 The interaction with the publisher is smooth thanks to the LaTeX submission format, but you never have to write any LaTeX.